On integral models of Shimura varieties: Shimura varieties at tame parahoric primes

 in which the left arrow is a $\Gg$-torsor and the right arrow is smooth and $\Gg$-equivariant.
 The $\Gg$-torsor $\widetilde\SS_\eK\to \SS_\eK$ is given as

 Since by \cite[Cor.
 3.3.4]{HamaKim} the comparison

-takes $s_a\otimes 1 $ to $s_{a, \rm DR}$, we have
+takes $s_{a, \rm univ}\otimes 1 $ to $s_{a, \rm DR}$, we have

 which gives the desired $q_\eK$.
-Finally, we can give $\Psi_\eK$ using the Frobenius structure on $\DD_\eK$ (since this respects the tensors).
-Then $\DD_\eK$ gives the desired $(\Gg, \Mloc)$-display which satisfies the requirements of \S \ref{612}.
+Finally, we can give $\Psi_\eK$ using the Frobenius structure on $\DD_\eK$ following the dictionary in \S \ref{compaZink2}.
+By similar arguments as above, this respects the tensors and so it gives an isomorphism of $\Gg$-torsors.
+Then $\sD_\eK$ gives the desired $(\Gg, \Mloc)$-display which satisfies the requirements of \S \ref{612}.
 The result follows. \end{proof}